rubyforgood/rubyforgood.org--old/faq.md

 ##### What ARE the projects this year?

-This year projects are focused around womens issues and families and we have some great organizations lined up!
+This year projects are focused around issues facing our local communities and we have some great organizations lined up!
 We'll announce project details, including available teams to join, around the beginning of May after registration closes.

 ##### I want to lead a team.
 What do I do?